Non-local orbital-free density functional theory incorporating nuclear shell effects

 where $\tau$ is the kinetic energy density of the system obtained by a target method, $\tau_{\rm vW}$ and $\tau_{\rm TF}$ are the kinetic energy densities given by the vW functional and the TF functional, respectively.

 Before we analyze the results of the non-local OF-DFT, we first discuss the result of the Kohn-Sham (KS) calculations, which provide testbeds for validating the OF-DFT approaches.
+The details of the Kohn-Sham DFT calculations with the shooting method~\cite{Killingbeck1987J.Phys.AMath.Gen.} can be seen in the Supplementary material~\cite{[See Supplementary Material for more details of the calculations and nuclear major shells] supplement}.
 As shown in Figs.~\ref{fig1} (b) and (c), the NLF well accounts for the number of shells embedded in the nuclear densities, that is, the number of ``up" and ``down" in the NLF curves.
-For instance, the protons and the neutrons in $^{16}$O occupy the 1$s$-shell and the 1$p$-shell, and thus the number of the occupied major shells is 2 (See Supplementary materials~\cite{[See Supplementary Material for more details] supplement}).
+For instance, the protons and the neutrons in $^{16}$O occupy the 1$s$-shell and the 1$p$-shell, and thus the number of the occupied major shells is 2 (See Supplementary material~\cite{[See Supplementary Material for more details of the calculations and nuclear major shells] supplement}).
 This number coincides with how many times the derivative of the NLF for this nucleus changes its sign.
 This is the case for all the other nuclei shown in Fig. \ref{fig1}, and thus the NLF can be employed to benchmark whether the OF-DFT approaches capture shell effects.

 Figure~\ref{fig2} shows the NLF given by the OF functionals including vW, TF, TF1W, and TF1/5W functionals, where $(\alpha,\beta)$ in Eq. (\ref{Eq:TTFvW}) is (0,1), (1,0), (1,1) and (1,1/5), respectively, in comparison with the KS results.
 The latter two functionals, together with $(\alpha,\beta)=(1,1/9)$, are often employed in the orbital-free calculations for atomic systems.
 For comparison, the same densities [see Fig.~\ref{fig1}(a)] are used in the evaluation of the NLF from the different orbital-free functionals.
 As can be seen in the figure, those semi-local OF-DFT approaches yield very different behaviors of the NLF from that with the Kohn-Sham approach for all the four nuclei.
 Note that, according to Eq.~\eqref{Eq:NLF}, the NLFs of the vW and the TF1W functionals are merely constants (1 and 0.5, respectively).
 One can observe that the NLFs for the semi-local OF-DFT approaches exhibit qualitatively the same behavior across the different nuclei, despite that these nuclei should have different shell structures.
 This clearly demonstrates that these semi-local functionals based on the TF and the vW formalisms lack the capacity to capture quantum shell effects.